rahil627/my-programming-stuff/frameworks/game/game-engines.new.md

     - Jai, likely well-designed and thoroughly thought out, down to first principles, just as the language is, and just as his nature tends towards

   - **Raylib**
-    - **seems more oreinted for learning as opposed to having a finished product..??**
+    - **seems more oriented for learning as opposed to having a finished product..??**
     - seems great for prototyping, especially mobile devices, as it should compile easily..?
     - **i *love* the old-school cheat-sheet/reference that contains everything you need in one place, it reminds me of toys that came with a well-made manual**
       - **it's api is... special. more low-level, much more educational, closer to how graphics work.**